Preserved Moss: Best Types and Creative Applications

 Sheet moss, Forest Moss, Flat Moss, Carpet Moss.

-These are all names that denote a particular version of preserved moss – one that can cover a large area with ease.
+As the names suggest, this moss can cover a large area with ease.

 Generally, these preserved mosses are widely available at a good price and quite versatile in their application.

-Although they’re not quite as striking as Cushion Moss, they still look natural.
+Although not quite as striking as the other types, it still looks natural.

 👉 Shop Preserved Sheet Moss on Etsy.